ServerlessLife/vitepress-test/README.md

 lld
 ```

 You probably need to tweak some settings.
-You can do it via CLI parameters or, better, run the wizard:
+You can do it via CLI parameters or, even better, run the wizard:

 ```
 lld -w